daily-co/react-native-daily-js-playground/README.md

 - On iOS, you can debug with or without Hermes.
 If you're not using Hermes, you can debug using the [Safari dev tools](https://reactnative.dev/docs/debugging#safari-developer-tools).
 If you are [using Hermes](https://reactnative.dev/docs/hermes#ios), you can debug using the [Chrome inspector](https://reactnative.dev/docs/hermes#debugging-js-on-hermes-using-google-chromes-devtools).

+- Starting with **React Native 0.70**, Hermes is already enabled by default for both iOS and Android, so unless you have disabled it, you should be good to go.

 To give yourself access to helpful globals from the console, uncomment the following block in `App.tsx`:

 ```ts